-- ▶ The MME contents and revision process - The management of Aircraft Maintenance Programme(s)
+- ▶ The MME contents and revision process - The management of Aircraft Maintenance Programme(s) - ▷ The Aircraft Technical Log System, completion and retention.

-- ▶ The Aircraft Technical Log System, completion and retention. - ▶ The accomplishment and control of Airworthiness Directives. - Continued airworthiness aspects caused by modifications and repairs. - Engine Trend Monitoring Programme(s). - Corrosion Prevention and Control Programme, if applicable. - ► The Aircraft Reliability Programme (if applicable). - The management of the Minimum Equipment List. - Special Approvals (RVSM, P-RNAV, EDTO, AWOPS, etc.) - Aircraft Flight Manual management to ensure is the latest revision is provided for. - The accepted contracts and arrangements for maintenance and any subcontracted continuing airworthiness management support services. - The facilities to support the continuing airworthiness and maintenance management tasks. - ▶ The control and management of subcontractors - The completeness and effectiveness of the Quality Assurance System including the audits of any sub-contracted organisations providing continuing airworthiness management services; - The effectiveness and compliance with the Safety Management System including any sub-contracted organisations providing continuing airworthiness management services; - The required meetings held with minutes of them on file; - Continuing airworthiness records; - Continued staff sufficiency and their competence, including any subcontracted continuing airworthiness management service providers; - Sampling that the procedures in the MME and associated documents are being followed; - ▶ Control of mandatory requirements.
+- ▶ The accomplishment and control of Airworthiness Directives. - Continued airworthiness aspects caused by modifications and repairs. - ▷ Engine Trend Monitoring Programme(s). - Corrosion Prevention and Control Programme, if applicable. - ▷ The Aircraft Reliability Programme (if applicable). - ▷ The management of the Minimum Equipment List. - Special Approvals (RVSM, P-RNAV, EDTO, AWOPS, etc.) - Aircraft Flight Manual management to ensure is the latest revision is provided for. - ▶ The accepted contracts and arrangements for maintenance and any subcontracted continuing airworthiness management support services. - [Note: Each contract with an AOC Contracted Maintenance organisation must state that the CAA has the privileges to conduct periodic and unannounced surveillance of the AOC Contracted Maintenance.
+During each Base Audit, the operator must submit a copy of the current Approval Schedule/Operation Specifications or equivalent NAA certificate of the AOC Contracted Maintenance that shows the approved scope of work.] - The facilities to support the continuing airworthiness and maintenance management tasks. - ▷ The control and management of subcontractors - The completeness and effectiveness of the Quality Assurance System including the audits of any sub-contracted organisations providing continuing airworthiness management services; - The effectiveness and compliance with the Safety Management System including any sub-contracted organisations providing continuing airworthiness management services; - ▷ The required meetings held with minutes of them on file; - Continuing airworthiness records; - Continued staff sufficiency and their competence, including any subcontracted continuing airworthiness management service providers; - Sampling that the procedures in the MME and associated documents are being followed;

-(2) Quality and Safety Management
+- Control of mandatory requirements. - (2) Quality and Safety Management